Haralds Vasiļjevs: Latvian national team

 Vasiļjevs was coach of the Latvia men's national ice hockey team from 1999 to 2001 and coached in 34 games.
 He won two tournaments as the head coach: the 1999 World Cup of Hockey qualifier held in Sheffield, England and the Olympic Qualification that was held in Klagenfurt, Austria.
 Under his tutelage, the Latvians best finish at the World Championships was 8th place in 2000.

-Personal life
+Personal life and death

-Vasiļjevs's son, Herberts, was also a professional ice hockey player, and holds the Deutsche Eishockey Liga record for points in a single game with 8 (4 goals, 4 assists).
+Vasiļjevs's son, Herberts, was also a professional ice hockey player.

+Vasiļjevs died on 23 October 2024, at the age of 72.